 - Allow them to grow.
 A big complaint among the workforce is stagnation.
 Most of the time, people feel a sense of fulfillment when they know that they’re learning and growing as a person, both personally and professionally.
 Providing opportunities for your workers to gain new skills and expand their understanding both contributes to employee happiness and the overall enrichment of your company.

 - Maintain communication.
 If you don’t have an effective communication policy in place, now’s the time to develop one.
 Lack of communication causes a serious disconnect between management and employees.
 Make it your responsibility to reach out to your employees on a regular basis, not the other way around.

 - Remember that you’re not a miracle worker.
 In the end, it really is up to each individual to foster their own idea of happiness.
 The most you can do as a supervisor is to make it as available to your employees as possible.
 You shouldn’t be losing sleep over being unable to fix your staff’s every complaint.

 To wrap up…

-Having responsibility over employees at your job is a little like being a parent.
-You don’t have to teach your employees how to feed themselves or tie their shoes (hopefully), but you do have a degree of responsibility over them.
-It’s up to you to do everything in your power to make the workplace a welcoming environment, and the growth that your business will experience makes everything worth it a thousand times over.
+Having responsibility for employees at your job is a little like being a parent.
+You don’t have to teach your employees how to feed themselves or tie their shoes (hopefully), but you do have a degree of responsibility for them.
+It’s up to you to do everything in your power to make the workplace a welcoming environment, and the growth that your business will experience makes everything worth it thousand times over.

 This article was written by Carson Collins.
 You can reach him at [email protected] with any questions.